christiantwelve/PokeApp/README.md

 If you liked the pokemon you searched for, click on the icon with a heart to save it as a favorite.

-The app will save your poke in this webook:
+The app will save your poke in this webhook:

 webhookAddress: https://webhook.site/#!/9b896056-bede-43e8-b223-a5cffb7e9e8c/228cf4ae-c71a-4ade-9058-da6e917f59de/1